FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 ### m_selected_contest_dynamic

  List of contests selected to drive the audit, with current status.
 Which contests (if any) have been selected for hand count?
-How many discrepancies of each type are there?
+How many discrepancies of each type have been found so far (in the random sequence of ballot cards, including duplicates)?

  Field | Type | _______________Meaning_______________
 --- | --- | ---